Run GitLab in the Cloud

 Configure outgoing email settings

-You can configure the Bitnami GitLab application to send notifications via email, as described in these instructions.
+Configure the Bitnami GitLab application to send notifications via email.

 Set project roles